 Christmas gifts from the kitchen are well loved in our family.
 The kids love making them as much as their grandparents love eating them.
-A few years now we have been making batches of Almond Biscotti (recipe here) and we are adding a new granola recipe (below) this year that comes from my Aunt Nancy.
-It’s 9degrees outside, and a good day to be in the kitchen!
+A few years now we have been making batches of Almond Biscotti in the food processor, and we are adding a new granola recipe (below) this year that comes from my Aunt Nancy.
+One batch of granola makes 2 sheet pans worth and I’ve found that parchment paper is so important to keeping your big clusters and not letting the granola stick to the pan.
+I reuse my two sheets of parchment paper over and over for granola, go green!
+I like to package the gifts in recycled coffee cans or reusable wide mouth canning jars.
+It’s 9 degrees outside, and a good day to be in the kitchen!

 ***Tips and lessons for cooking with kids***